Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Appendix

 We provide the training and inference details of all the experiments as below.

 \vpara{General Setting.} We use RoBERTa-base in our paper~\cite{liu2019roberta}.
-The base configuration of RoBERTa consists of 12 layers, 768-d hidden size, and 12 attention heads, totally contains 110M parameters.
-On WebQSP and CWQ, the batchsize for training both the retriever and the reasoner is set as 16 and 8 respectively.
+The basic RoBERTa contains 12 layers, 768-d hidden size, and 12 attention heads, resulting in 110M parameters in total.
+On WebQSP and CWQ, the batch size for training both the retriever and the reasoner is set as 16 and 20 respectively.

-\vpara{Supervised Training.} WebQSP and CWQ provide a SPARQL statement corresponding to each (question, answer) pair.
-For each SPARQL statement, we extract a relation path from each topic entity to the answer variable as the ground truth path.
-In this way, we obtain 3,110/41,182 (question, path) instances which can be decomposed into 6,531/67,204 (question, relation) instances in total for supervised training.
+\vpara{Supervised Training.} WebQSP provides the relation chains corresponding to each (question, answer) pair.
+For each question, we use each relation chain from each topic entity to the answer as the ground truth path.
+In this way, we obtain 3,098 (question, path) instances which can be decomposed into 5,394 (question, relation) instances in total for supervised training.
 The learning rate for supervised training is set as 5e-5.
-An epoch takes about 15/30 minutes and the loss function converges within 10 epochs on WebQSP/CWQ.
+An epoch takes about 5 minutes and the loss function converges within 10 epochs on WebQSP/CWQ.
+We ignore supervised training on CWQ because the explicit paths are not provided.

-\vpara{Weakly supervised Pre-training.} For weakly supervised pre-training, the SPARQL statements are unavailable.
+\vpara{Weakly supervised Pre-training.} For weakly supervised pre-training, the ground truth paths are unavailable.
 To create the pseudo paths, for each (question, answer) pair, we extract all the shortest paths between each topic entity and an answer.
-We obtain 6,801/53,536 (question, path) instances which can be decomposed into 11,561/91,011 (question, relation) instances in total for weakly supervised pre-training.
-The learning rate for Weakly supervised training is set as 5e-5.
-An epoch takes about 15/30 minutes and the loss function converges within 10 epochs.
+We create 16,000/150,000 (question, relation) instances in total for weakly supervised pre-training.
+The learning rate for weakly supervised training is set as 5e-5.
+An epoch takes about 5 minutes and the loss function converges within 10 epochs.

 \vpara{Unsupervised Pre-training.} From the NYT dataset~\cite{riedel2010modeling}, we create 100,000 (sentence, path) pseudo instances.
 The learning rate for unsupervised training is set as 5e-5.
-An epoch takes about 90 minutes and the loss function converges within 10 epochs.
+An epoch takes about 5 minutes and the loss function converges within 10 epochs.
 The unsupervised pre-training is performed once and then \smodel can be adapted to various KBQA datasets.